 If a problem occurs during calibration, an error message will be displayed.
-Refer to Calibration Error Messages in section 10 for error message handling.
+Refer to Calibration Error Messages for error message handling.

 17.6.
 2000-CHL Chloride Electrode

 Chloride (CI) can be measured by the AP-2000 using the optional 2000-CHL ISE electrode within a pH range of 2-11.